 The 6-word story

 “I came, I saw, I conquered.”
 This is perhaps the original six-word story.
-(Of course, in Latin it’s only three words—thought to be Julius Caesar’s report to the Roman senate following his successful military campaign.)
+(Okay, in Latin it’s only three words—thought to be Julius Caesar’s report to the Roman senate following a successful military campaign.)

 Stories, like sentences, have a beginning, middle and end.
 They tell a story in which something happens (noun + verb = effect).
 The less there are of them, the more they matter.

 William Faulkner famously said that a novelist is a failed short story writer, and a short story writer is a failed poet.
-Well, you have to start failing somewhere if you’re ever going to learn to “fail better” as Beckett recommended.
+Well, you have to start failing somewhere if you want to learn to “fail better” like Beckett recommended.
 In other words, stories begin with sentences, so you ought to enjoy writing them.

 “For sale: Baby shoes, never worn.”

-So there you have it—the subtle melancholy of the short, sweet, and complete.
+There it is—the subtle implications of the short, sweet, and complete.

 Here are a few more: